|

 decide to simply withdraw the API, if it decided that making the API

+a public interface would not be appropriate.
 As the name suggests, experimental interfaces are provided in order to

 give users the opportunity to experiment with new features so that they